dsi-clinic/CMAP/README.md

 There are several tasks associated with this project:

-1. Improve climate resiliency in northeastern Illinois with deep learning for mapping stormwater and green infrastructure from aerial data
+1. Improve climate resiliency in northeastern Illinois with deep learning for mapping stormwater and green infrastructure from aerial data.
 2. Develop deep learning models for aerial imaging data, targeting green infrastructure and stormwater areas.
 3. Train a model to identify different types of locations (for example, wet ponds, dry-turf bottom, dry-mesic prairie, and constructed wetland detention basins) and then use this model to identify other areas of the region with these attributes.

 This will be accomplished within the following pipeline structure:
-1. Utilizing a custom subclass of the RasterDataset (utils/kc.py), masks are created for Kane County images (data/kane_county_utils.py) utilizing a custom subclass of the RasterDataset (utils/kc.py), and if necessary, original NAIP images are downloaded (utils/get_naip_images.py)
+1. Masks of shape data are created for Kane County stormwater structures (`preproc_kc.py`) and if necessary, original NAIP images are downloaded (`utils/get_naip_images.py`).
-2. A training loop (train.py) takes in configurations (configs/dsi.py) and is assigned to the cluster (.job), utilizing the model defined in (utils/model.py)
+2. A training loop (`train.py`) takes in configurations (`configs/dsi.py`) and is assigned to the cluster (.job), utilizing the model defined `utils/model.py` and the custom Raster Dataset defined in `utils/kc.py`.

 ## Usage

 Before running the repo (see details below) you will need to do the following:
 1. Install make if you have not already done so.
 2. Create and initiate a cmap specific conda environment using the following steps: